Fetching prices

 Lick Life Against the Direction of Its Fur, the new choreography by Tyra Wigg & team, unfolds a world full of contradictions: words and movements get caught in a feedback loop, chewed up and spat out again.
 Ultimately, it is the stomach and intestines that decide what can be digested and what cannot.

-Content Information: Flickering lights, gagging and gulping sounds, loud and disruptive music
+Sensory Notes: Flickering lights, loud and disruptive music, gagging and gulping sounds, loud and disruptive music, fog

 Acces Tour on September, 11-14: a team member will introduce you to the performance space and content notes, 30 min before the performance starts